European motorbike insurance

 There are a few more things you may need to think about before heading out on the roads in Europe:

-• If you're travelling to Spain, Cyprus or Malta, you’ll always need to display a GB sticker on your bike.
+• If you're travelling to Spain, Cyprus or Malta, you’ll always need to display a UK or GB sticker on your bike.
 Elsewhere, it depends on what symbols you already have printed on your number plate.

 • In many European countries you have to carry specific gear, like a high-vis jacket.
 Check the laws of any countries you are riding through before you set off.